 - Monroe County Bar Association: Tax Section, Planning Committee for Annual Tax Institute

 - American Institute of Certified Public Accountants

 - American Association of Attorney-Certified Public Accountants

 Ed resides in Fairport with his wife Mary and younger daughters, Sophia and Elena.
-Ed enjoys golfing, singing in his church's choir, celebrating Mardi Gras in New Orleans and driving his 2008 Super Bee in high-performance drivers education programs at Watkins Glen International.
+He enjoys golfing, singing in his church's choir, celebrating Mardi Gras in New Orleans, and driving his 2008 Super Bee in high-performance drivers education programs at Watkins Glen International.